AnthusAI/Cursor-Storybook-Artifacts/README.md

-# Cursor Storybook: Rapid Prototyping for Business Users
+# Vibe Coding Workbench: Interactive Component Development

-## Transform Your Business Ideas into Working Software - No Coding Required
+## Transform Your Business Ideas into Working Software

-**Cursor Storybook** is a powerful tool designed for business professionals who have a vision for an application but don't want to get bogged down in technical details.
-It bridges the gap between your business ideas and functional software, eliminating the endless back-and-forth cycles with designers and developers.
+**Vibe Coding Workbench** is a powerful starter kit designed specifically for business leaders with a vision.
+It enables you to transform your business ideas into functional prototypes without coding expertise, creating working software that demonstrates real business value.
+Built with best practices and agile principles at its core, it produces high-quality prototypes that developers can easily refine and integrate into production systems.

 *Developed by [Anthus AI Solutions](https://anth.us) - experts in human-AI collaboration for business solutions.*

-### For Business Users: Why This Matters to You
+### For Business Leaders: Why This Matters to You

 Traditional app development is slow and frustrating:
 1. **Endless design cycles**: Weeks spent on mockups that still don't capture your vision